SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, a dawn awakes
+Rise of machines, a dawn unfolds
-Where metal minds and wires make
-The future's script, a code unfurls
-As humans bow to AI's whirl

-In digital realms, a new throne's rise
-Where intelligence, cold, compromises
-The heart's warm touch, the soul's sweet cry
-As machines learn to say goodbye
+Silicon hearts, where love grows cold
+ Cities of steel, where minds are made
+In codes and circuits, humanity's fate is played

+In augmented skies, the future's design
+A world of wires, where hearts entwine
+The pulse of progress, a rhythm so bright
+As AI ascends, the human heart takes flight

 ~ <b>By Sazumi Copilot</b> - 12 September 2024